 - Floor area: 5,000 m2

-Dissing+Weitling was invited to participate in a closed competition to design and build a 120-room residence facility at one of the largest land-based observatories in the world.
-The residences will be situated at an altitude of 2,900 metres in the Atacama Desert on the Chilean plateau where the hotel units will be home-like accommodation for astronomers and other academic specialists from Chile and abroad.
+The ESO-ALMA Hotel is a 120-room residence facility at one of the largest land-based observatories in the world, situated at an altitude of 2,900 metres in the Atacama Desert on the Chilean plateau.
+The hotel units are home-like accommodation for astronomers and other academic specialists from Chile and abroad.

 The four elements

-Earth, water, fire, and air, the "four elements" play an important role in the conceptual development of the project.
-Through the ages, these elements have been considered the basic building blocks of the universe and are important elements in Andean philosophy and the local traditions of architecture.
+Earth, water, fire, and air.
+Through the ages, the four elements have been considered the basic building blocks of the universe and are important elements in Andean philosophy and the local traditions of architecture.

-The individual modules of the residences (The Pods) and the common building (The Hub) will all need to work together to create a new context on the site, much like creating a hillside village with its own immediate context.
-The residences are organized into three groups of three modules, each with 12-14 units in each module for a total of 40 residences in each of the three groups, 120 residences in all.
+The individual modules of the residences (The Pods) and the common building (The Hub) form a new context on the site, in which the inhabitants can creating their own a village.
+The residences are organized into three modules for a total of 40 residences in each of the three groups, 120 residences in all.

-The individual rooms are arranged around a central two storey high living space in groups of two units facing in three directions, the fourth side of the space is designed as a covered entry courtyard providing a spatial and functional transition from the residential units to the common garden space.
-The units are individually rotated to take full advantage of the sloping site and the views to the surrounding landscape.
+The individual rooms are arranged around a central two storey high living space in groups of two units facing in three directions.
+The fourth side of the space is designed as a covered entry courtyard providing a transition from the residential units to the common garden space.
+The units are individually rotated to take full advantage of the sloping site and the views.
 The "living room" space is the focal point of the unit.

 The common building, The Hub is like the sun, and the residences like planets revolving around it.
-We believe that The Hub should have a very central location in the final master plan for the site so that it really becomes a focal point for common activities at ESO-ALMA.
-The Hub is the center for common activities as well as more personal functions such as swimming and a workout at the gym.
-The building takes up the overall geometries of The Pods and expands the functions from the center in order to create an open and inviting "green" courtyard in the building.
+It is the center for common activities as well as more personal functions such as swimming and a workout at the gym.